DataDog/chaos-controller/docs/grpc_disruption/instructions.md

 }
 ```

-`chaos-controller` will inject a disruption to your application by communicating with an interceptor which executes code everytime a query reaches the gRPC server.
+`chaos-controller` will inject a disruption to your application by communicating with an interceptor which executes code every time a query reaches the gRPC server.
 It communicates with your server through a new service dedicated to chaos called `disruptionlistener` which you need to register upon server instantiation along with the interceptor code.
 Both code snippets already exist in this repository and simply need to be imported:

 ```
 import (